DIY B2B Ecommerce

 That’s why Corevist Commerce is a managed solution.
 In addition to the platform and the implementation/integration, we provide your ongoing production support.
 Because we built the product and tailored the integration to your unique SAP system, we know how it works.
 We’re your trusted advisor for keeping Corevist Commerce up and running with real-time SAP integration.

 4. Responsibility to evolve with changing customer expectations

 Things change fast in the digital world.
 Amazon leads with ecommerce innovations, and the expectations of your customers may follow suit.
 If you’re going to build a homegrown solution, you’ll need to plan for ongoing refinement and innovation of the solution.

 That means DIY B2B ecommerce will never be “set it and forget it” as far as features and functionality.
 The ecommerce leader will need to keep tabs on evolving trends in the industry and prioritize those change requests against the many other demands which the ecommerce team will face internally.

 This is another area where the DIY approach poses some risks.
 If you’ve underestimated the burden of production support, you may not have the resources available to build out new functionality in the ecommerce platform.
 In the long run, that may lead to a dated web channel.
 That friction may lead to customers abandoning you for the competition.

 Here’s where a managed solution like Corevist Commerce shines.
 You don’t have to evolve your web channel because we continuously improve the product, putting new features and functionality in our successive releases.
 Since our solution is hosted in the cloud, you’re always on the latest version, and you can turn on new features which your customers need.

 Moving forward: FREE case study

 Want to see managed B2B ecommerce in real life?
-Download this case study on Blount International.
+Download this case study on Oregon Tool.
 You’ll learn how this leading industrial manufacturer became “Easier To Buy From” through Corevist Commerce—all without increasing the burden on their IT team.